 Programs & Initiatives

-The WBC is committed to acting as broker to help West Broadway Area businesses find the best resources to serve their needs.
+Business Resource Brokering: The WBC is committed to acting as broker to help West Broadway Area businesses find the best resources to serve their needs.
 The WBC works as a connector, utilizing our relationships with several partner organizations to help businesses access technical assistance, loan programs, etc.

-If you are interested in any of our programs, call our office at 612.353.5178 or e-mail email@example.com.
+If you are interested in any of our offerings, call our office at 612.353.5178 or e-mail email@example.com.